-- 29. The Non-Proliferation Treaty as the cornerstone of the nuclear disarmament and non-proliferation regime is the well-established foundation that needs to be implemented and strengthened by further instruments built upon it.
-While this has been actively pursued in the peaceful uses and non-proliferation pillars, the disarmament pillar has lagged behind and is in danger of backtracking.
+28. The Non-Proliferation Treaty, as the cornerstone of the nuclear disarmament and non-proliferation regime, is the well-established foundation that needs to be implemented and strengthened by further instruments that are built upon it.
+While this has been actively pursued in the peaceful uses and non-proliferation pillars, the disarmament pillar has lagged and there is a danger of backtracking.
 The adoption of the Treaty on the Prohibition of Nuclear Weapons follows the logic of the two other pillars of the Non-Proliferation Treaty, by providing an effective measure, as foreseen in article VI of the Non-Proliferation Treaty, towards nuclear disarmament.
-Its entry into force and application is essential for the implementation of the Non-Proliferation Treaty and for the effectiveness of the international nuclear non-proliferation and disarmament regime as a whole. - 30.
-The adoption of the Treaty on the Prohibition of Nuclear Weapons demonstrates the clear attachment of the States supporting it to the Non-Proliferation Treaty, as well as to full compliance with the treaties' provisions.
-The Treaty on the Prohibition of Nuclear Weapons is an indispensable step to fully implement article VI, which will need to be followed by further effective measures to achieve the ultimate joint goal of a world free of nuclear weapons.
-The Treaty on the Prohibition of Nuclear Weapons not only contributes to the effective implementation of article VI of the Non-Proliferation Treaty but in fact strengthens the Non-Proliferation Treaty as a whole.
-Criticism of the Treaty on the Prohibition of Nuclear Weapons hits thus compliance with article VI of the Non-Proliferation Treaty, thereby affecting the Non-Proliferation Treaty and the disarmament and non-proliferation regime as a whole. - 31.
-The nuclear disarmament and non-proliferation architecture is highly interwoven und interdependent.
-Developments in one part of the architecture will have major impact on the Non-Proliferation Treaty as its cornerstone.
-It is therefore essential that utmost efforts are exerted not to allow the demise of existing elements of the disarmament and non-proliferation architecture. - 32.
-Full compliance with the Non-Proliferation Treaty's obligations, including article VI, and commitments taken during the review process are essential.
+The Treaty on the Prohibition of Nuclear Weapons is an indispensable step for fully implementing article VI, which will need to be followed by further effective measures to achieve the ultimate joint goal of a world free of nuclear weapons.
+By signing and ratifying the Treaty on the Prohibition Treaty, as well as to full compliance with its provisions.

+29. The nuclear disarmament and non-proliferation architecture is highly interwoven und interdependent.
+Developments in one part of the architecture will have a major impact on the Non-Proliferation Treaty as its cornerstone.
+It is therefore essential that utmost efforts are exerted not to allow the (further) demise of existing elements of the architecture.

+30. Full compliance with the Non-Proliferation Treaty obligations, including those in article VI, and with commitments undertaken during the review process is essential.
 Such compliance must not be subjected to limiting interpretations or new conditions, as this would severely weaken the Treaty.